 - approve By-Laws prepared by the Board;

-- resolve the dissolution of the IFMP;
+- resolve the dissolution of the IFMP

-- decide any other matter submitted to vote.
+- decide any other matter submitted to vote

-7.3 ORDINARY AND EXTRAORDINARY CONGRESS, MAIL VOTE
+8.3 ORDINARY AND EXTRAORDINARY CONGRESS, MAIL VOTE

 An Ordinary Congress meeting is held once a year.

 Extraordinary Congress meetings may be called by the Board.
 The Board shall call an extraordinary Congress meeting if such is required by Members representing at least 30% of the voting shares.

 Congress meetings (ordinary and extraordinary) are called by the Board on the basis of an agenda which is communicated to the Members at least twenty days in advance of the meeting.
 Members representing at least 20 % of the voting shares can submit additional points on the agenda.
 Proposal must be submitted ten days in advance of the meeting.
 Points which are not on the agenda may be discussed at the meeting but no vote can take place.

-7.4 VOTING RIGHTS AND REPRESENTATION
+8.4 VOTING RIGHTS AND REPRESENTATION

+Each Member has one vote at the Congress and is represented by one designated Delegate chosen amongst its members or officers.
+Except in the event of decisions of extraordinary Congress reached by mail vote, only the Members present are entitled to vote.
+A Member cannot be represented by another Member.
 Further representatives of the Members may attend the Congress.
 Such representatives do not take part to vote nor have a right to speak on behalf of the Members save by special permission of the Chairman.
-For organizational purposes, the number of representatives of Members or Associated Members allowed to attend a Congress may be limited by the Board.
+For organisational purposes, the number of representatives of Members or Associated Members allowed to attend a Congress may be limited by the Board.

+Decisions of ordinary Congress are subject to a majority of the votes of the Members present.
 A decision to amend the Statutes or resolve the dissolution is subject to a qualified majority of two third of the votes of the Members present.

-ARTICLE 8.
+ARTICLE 9.
 BOARD

-The Board elects the IFMP President and the Vice-President amongst its members.
-The election term of the IFMP President of the Vice-President is parallel to the one of the Board (3 years renewable).
+The Board consists of minimum 5 members elected by the Congress for renewable four years terms.
+The Board elects IFMP’s President and the Vice-President amongst its members.
+The election term of IFMP’s President and of the Vice-President is parallel to the one of the Board (4 years renewable).

 Members of the Board may resign or be removed by the Congress at any time.
-In the event a member of the Board has to be replaced, a new member of the Board will be elected by the next Congress with effect for the rest of the current election term.
+In the event a member of the Board has to be replaced, the next Congress will elect a new member of the Board with effect for the rest of the current election term.
 In the event the President has to be replaced, the acting Vice-President shall become President ad interim for the rest of the current election term.
 If the Vice President has to be replaced, including as a consequence of the Vice-President becoming President ad interim, the Board shall elect one of its members as Vice-President ad interim for the rest of the current election term.

-8.2 POWERS AND DUTIES
+9.2 POWERS AND DUTIES

-Subject to the powers of the Congress, the Board shall be entitled to take all appropriate measures and issue all appropriate decisions in relation with the activities of the IFMP and the accomplishment of its purpose.
+Subject to the powers of the Congress, the Board shall be entitled to take all appropriate measures and issue all appropriate decisions in relation with the activities of IFMP and the accomplishment of its purpose.

 The Board has in particular the following powers and duties: